bradhowes/SynthInC/README.md

 This is a simple iOS application that plays Terry Riley's ["In C"](https://en.wikipedia.org/wiki/In_C) score using one or more AudioUnit samplers.
-The score varies with each generation, but the algorithm that currently does it is fairly simplistic, but it does create at times some nice interplay among the voices.
+The score varies with each generation, but the algorithm that currently does it is fairly simplistic.
+At times though, It does create some nice interplay among the voices.

 The Swift code is fairly straightforward and it only uses stock iOS CoreAudio and AVFramework frameworks.

 # Dependencies

 * [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) -- old but dependable framework for
-showind and editing app settings in-app.
+showing and editing app settings in-app.
 * [SwiftyUserDefaults](https://github.com/radex/SwiftyUserDefaults) -- nice Swift interface into NSUserDefaults.
 * [ASValueTrackingSlider](https://github.com/alskipp/ASValueTrackingSlider) -- great bit of code for showing
 UISlider values

 The first two have entries in the [Carthage](https://github.com/Carthage/Carthage) Cartfile.
-For the ASValueTrackignSlider, I just copied the necessary files unchanged.
+For the ASValueTrackingSlider, I just copied the necessary files, unchanged.

 # SoundFont Files